ameeno/kvasir/README.md

 #

+* General cleanup
+* Refactoring the conditionals
-General Cleanup & refactory, ability to export results to file, correct any typo's
+* Ability to export results to file
+* Correct any typo's
+* Profit